Britain's Got Talent complaints over magician Harry Moulding

 After she chose Paris, a pre-recorded video was shown, showing Harry himself in Paris several days ago.
 He was seen speaking to a passerby, who turned out to be Jess’s boyfriend.

-The act came to an emotional climax when Jess’s boyfriend appeared on stage to propose to her.
+The act came to an emotional climax when Jess’ boyfriend appeared on stage to propose to her.

 BGT magician divides viewers